tpsa-clg/cothrom/README.md

 - no temporal continuity term
 - nothing for Pareto front
 - test alternative parallelisation e.g. keep threads open and use single/master thread when needed rather than closing and re-launching threads
-- consider stopping annealing when new states stop being accepted, instead of continuing for entire temperature range
 - try useful small redistricting instead of proofs-of-concept e.g. Dublin constituencies, Cork constituencies, European MP constituencies, various council LEAs (note that these all conveniently have no county borders involved so can work on this without county border Hamiltonian.
 EU MP constituencies can theoretically have border violations but have always comprised whole counties)
 - duplicate `combine_data.py` for LEAs/counties/cities & counties/constituencies - could do more proof-of-concept testing on full-scale Dáil map using 26 counties/33 cities & counties/43 constituencies/166 LEAs before using 3420 EDs - also would be useful for EU MP map using counties
 - consider something like `pyerrors` for observable and error tracking - would need to store measurements for each config (approx. 30MB for each Hamiltonian + acceptance rate at 10,000 iterations and 151 temperatures) but can do all stats in Python instead of C++